Categories: Content Marketing

 • Keeper

 Keeper is designed around the needs of business and enterprise environments.
-The product features, such as audit logs, role-based access, and a powerful user-management toolkit, are what make it highly attractive to IT teams who require strict and extended access control as well as comprehensive customer data handling.
-Under numerous enterprise conditions, Keeper is at the same level or even better than 1Password and LastPass.
+The product features, such as audit logs, role-based access, and a powerful user-management toolkit, make it highly attractive to IT teams that require strict, extended access control and comprehensive customer data handling.
+Under numerous enterprise conditions, Keeper is at the same level as, or even better than, 1Password and LastPass.

 • Dashlane